VertixSexyDev/instastax/readme.md

 # INSTASTAX

-Foobar is a Python library to check instagram accounts stats
+Instastax is a Python library to check instagram accounts stats

 ## Installation